G-R3Xx/DisplayDeck/README.md

 DisplayDeck only shows active displays during setup so inactive virtual or phantom displays stay hidden.

-If the TV is physically disconnected, powered off, asleep, or not visible to Windows, Windows may reject the display switch.
+If a TV is physically disconnected, powered off, asleep, or not visible to Windows, Windows may reject the display switch.
 Turn the TV on, make sure it is on the correct HDMI input, refresh displays, then try again.

 ---

 ## Display switching delay

-When switching modes, Windows may take a few seconds to apply the new monitor layout.
+When switching profiles, Windows may take a few seconds to apply the new monitor layout.

 During switching, screens may: